ae6rt/photo-albums/README.md

     * Backend thumbnail generation using [ImgScalr](https://github.com/thebuzzmedia/imgscalr)
     * Basic Exif data extraction to acquire date/time photo was taken, along with GPS if it's available.

+Some of the Angular code is clunky and naive.
+I'm still learning.